 Blacksmithing is something I have written about extensively and is a craft I’ve been fascinated with for years.
-You may have seen my video which is used worldwide as an informational to help people get started.
-You can see the video in this article titled: Blacksmithing, Everything You Need to Know to Begin Working Metal.
+You may have seen the video on U-tube which is used worldwide to help people get started.
+You can see the video in the article titled: Blacksmithing, Everything You Need to Know to Begin Working Metal.

 This article is going to break down a couple basics on exactly what I recommend you do to get started pounding iron and learning the craft.
 It’s important to not overthink the process or to get obsessed with having a ton of brand new things before you even know what you’re doing.
 The main concept I want you to take away is to engage with someone, preferably a group, who can be a resource to you as you learn how to start blacksmithing.

 #1 – ABANA is the Center of the Blacksmithing World